-Also, if you are a first-time Golden Retriever owner, take a few minutes to read this article on what you may be getting yourself into.
+Also, if you are a first-time Golden Retriever owner, take a few minutes to read this article on what to expect.
 You can find that article by clicking here: Golden Retrievers: A Good Dog For First-Time Owners?

 A Golden Retriever that has been crate trained can also be left alone with minor issues provided they have access to water, and the dog is allowed to relieve themselves at appropriate times during the day.